marekpistorius/xfce-nameday-plugin/README.md

 ## Authors and Acknowledgement

 - [@mmaniu](https://www.github.com/mmaniu) for development and design.
-Xfce's Team for Xfce DE
+Xfce's Team for Xfce Desktop Enviroments

 ## Contributing